MicrosoftDocs/windows-dev-docs/windows-apps-src/files/access-the-sd-card.md

 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp
+keywords: windows 10, uwp, sd card, storage
 ---
 # Access the SD card

 \[ Updated for UWP apps on Windows 10.
 For Windows 8.x articles, see the [archive](http://go.microsoft.com/fwlink/p/?linkid=619132) \]

-You can store and access non-essential data on an optional microSD card, especially on low-cost mobile devices that have limited internal storage.
+You can store and access non-essential data on an optional microSD card, especially on low-cost mobile devices that have limited internal storage and have a slot for an SD card.

 In most cases, you have to specify the **removableStorage** capability in the app manifest file before your app can store and access files on the SD card.
 Typically you also have to register to handle the type of files that your app stores and accesses.

 You can store and access files on the optional SD card by using the following methods:
 - File pickers.
 - The [**Windows.Storage**](https://msdn.microsoft.com/library/windows/apps/br227346) APIs.

 ## What you can and can't access on the SD card